Both the Mizuno Pro 223 and JPX 921 Forged are top-notch iron sets, but they differ in some significant ways.

 Feel

-The Mizuno Pro 223’s exceptional feel is one of its standout qualities.
+The Mizuno Pro 223’s exceptional feel is one of their standout qualities.
 These irons provide immediate and obvious feedback when you strike the ball.

 When trying to shape shots and control distance, this level of feedback is essential because you can feel exactly where you made contact with the ball.